mvolkmann/blog/src/python/anaconda.md

 This installs the "Anaconda Navigator" app and the `conda` command for managing virtual environments.

-> In macOS this is installed in ~/opt/anaconda3.
+> In macOS this app is installed in ~/opt/anaconda3.
+> Consider creating an alias to this
+> inside the Applications folder for easy access.
 > To use commands such as `conda`, add the `~/opt/anaconda3/bin` directory
 > to the `PATH` environment variable.
 >